Dennis Deer: 2017 sweetened beverage tax repeal

-Shortly after taking office, the Board of Commissioners was considering the repeal of the controversial penny-an-ounce tax on sugar- and artificially sweetened beverages that was supported by President of the Cook County Board of Commissioners Toni Preckwinkle.
+Shortly after Deer took office, the Board of Commissioners considered the repeal of the controversial penny-an-ounce tax on sugar- and artificially sweetened beverages that was supported by President of the Cook County Board of Commissioners Toni Preckwinkle.
 After initially supporting the tax at the time of his appointment, Deer ultimately voted for the successful repeal of the tax on October 11, 2017.

 Racial justice

-On July 25, 2019, the Board of Commissioners passed Deer's resolution declaring a racism and racial inequalities a public health crisis in Cook County.
+On July 25, 2019, the Board of Commissioners passed Deer's resolution declaring racism and racial inequalities a public health crisis in Cook County.
 The resolution was intended to encourage growth in public health support networks to work towards decreases in racial disparities in health outcomes.
-Supporters of the bill believed it was important since communities of color are disproportionately impacted by things such as exposure to lead, poor air quality, a lack of safe spaces, and inadequate health education.
+Supporters of the bill believed it was important since communities of color are disproportionately affected by things such as exposure to lead, poor air quality, a lack of safe spaces, and inadequate health education.

 On July 7, 2020, Deer along with fellow Commissioners Deborah Sims, Stanley Moore, Brandon Johnson, Bill Lowry and Donna Miller released a statement calling for passage of the Justice for Black Lives resolution.
 In referring to the changes demanded by recent Black Lives Matter protests the statement said, "As Black members of the Cook County Board we are determined to be the catalyst for that transformation in our county and beyond.
 The first step in that process is passage of the Justice for Black Lives Resolution, which would seek to redirect funds from our criminal justice system into systems and programs that support human needs and promote the health and welfare of the Black community."
-The non-binding resolution passed in a 15-1 vote on July 30, 2020.
+The non-binding resolution passed in a 15–1 vote on July 30, 2020.

-July, 2020 Commissioners Deer and Moore withdrew their separate resolutions and combined their resolutions to make Juneteenth a Cook County Holiday.
+In July 2020, Commissioners Deer and Moore withdrew their separate resolutions and combined their resolutions to make Juneteenth a holiday in Cook County.
 The measure was unanimously passed in December 2020.